Peoples' Climate Vote 2024

 That’s why we prepared The Climate Dictionary - an everyday guide to climate change terms and concepts.
 If you’re struggling to keep up with the climate conversation, this is for you.

-It's now available in English, Spanish, French, Arabic, Russian, Turkish, and in pocketbook format.
+It's now available in 12 languages, including Spanish, French, Arabic, Russian, Thai and more, as well as in pocketbook format.

 Dear World Leaders

-Dear World Leaders is an initiative by the UN Development Programme to mobilize citizens and push for action on climate change.
+Dear World Leaders is a UNDP initiative to mobilize citizens and push for action on climate change.

 Launched at COP26 in November 2021, it gives a platform to people all over the world, who can post video messages telling decision makers how climate change is affecting them, and what's at stake.
 They're messages of anxiety, anger, frustration and fear, but also messages of hope, and most importantly calls for action.

 Climate change has the potential to irreversibly change our futures.
-We have a short window of time to take the urgent action necessary to limit average global temperature rise to a safer 1.5 °C.
+We have a short window of time to take the urgent action necessary to limit average global temperature rise to 1.5°C.

 We want to make sure that decision makers hear citizens’ voices clearly: the climate crisis is real, it is happening now, and we have to act fast and make bold choices urgently.